darkside90a/kegmon-display/README.md

 All modules are mounted on sockets - "plug-in", easy if I need to replace any of them.
 Displays are mounted on double height sockets.
+They have some distance, allowing 1.3" display replacement.
 RJ45's are placed upside-down to keep the assembly as low as possible.
 They have extra mechanical support by help of cable strips.
 ![P1010696](https://user-images.githubusercontent.com/52971840/226324180-2664fd24-5f86-4c69-826f-6e283174efda.JPG)